Boat and Wake Safety Committee Best Practices

 6. Please keep music at a reasonable level.
 If you are playing music so that your riders can hear it, the entire lake can hear it (please don’t do this).
 When going slow, the music behind your boat carries much farther than you think.
 This is im-portant as it is one of, if not the largest complaint about Wake Boats and portrays a lack of consideration for other lake users.

 2. Do not operate Wake Boats at transition speed through channels.
+Wake boats at transition speed create wakes that are 4-6 times more powerful than many other boats when operated at transition speed.

 3. When operating with ballast for wake-boarding, use the appropriate amount of ballast for the skill level of the rider.
 It is much less than you think.